-For each course subscription (e.g. U.S History MS, Grade World Cultures, etc) you will have a Student Learning Report.
+For certain course subscriptions (e.g. U.S History MS, Grade World Cultures, etc) you may have a Student Learning Report.
 It will be titled according to the course name (.e.g.
 U.S. History Student Learning Report).

 This is a learning-standards based report where the standards are broken out by curriculum unit.
 Whereas commonly you may have similar reporting with benchmarks or end-of-year testing, this report gives you a live look at classroom, campus, and district-level progress, and can provide recommendations for how to address particular learning standards.

-For the purposes of this article, we will use the U.S. History Student Learning Report as a visual sample, but the functionality is similar for all courses for each particular state-standard structure.
+For the purposes of this article, we will use the U.S. History Student Learning Report for Texas (TEKS) as a visual sample, but the functionality is similar for all courses for each particular state-standard structure.

 Unit level report showing learning standards and metrics for student progress